Priority Research Area Chronic Lung Diseases

 Determination of IgE antibodies against single allergens is a molecule-specific diagnosis, and its significance is strongly dependent on the allergen source and the clinical characterization of the single allergens.

-This is only possible due to the close connection of the Research Group to the Allergy Outpatient Clinic at the Medical Clinic Borstel as well as the Interdisciplinary Allergy Outpatient Clinic at the University Hospital Schleswig-Holstein (UKSH), University of Lübeck (UzL), both headed by Prof. Dr. med.
+This is only possible due to the close connection of the Research Group to the Interdisciplinary Allergy Outpatient Clinic at the University Hospital Schleswig-Holstein (UKSH), University of Lübeck (UzL), both headed by Prof. Dr. med.
 Uta Jappe.

 The identification and characterization of clinically relevant single allergens, cloning and production of recombinant allergens as well as synthesis of peptides which are part of IgE epitopes puts us in the position to perform component-resolved diagnostics.
 This way, IgE antibodies specific for an allergenic protein or a certain sequential epitope can be identified and analyzed.
 Thus, individual sensitization patterns (“allergograms”) against different a) proteins, e.g. food allergens like peanut and lupine, house dust mite allergens, pollen, drugs like novel biological drugs, b) homologous (structurally related) proteins in different food and c) different antibody-binding motifs (IgE binding regions) of a single allergen are determined (precision diagnostics).